Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick: Comparison of our model with exact results

 where $\omega=\sqrt{\omega_0^2-\left(\frac{b}{2m}\right)^2}$ is the damped angular frequency.
 In Fig.\,\ref{x1x2}(a) and (b) we took $\frac{b}{2m}=0.02\omega_0$, which is in good agreement with weak damping condition \eqref{uvjet}.
 In this case, \eqref{x1eg} and \eqref{x2eg} become

 and

 where we rounded numbers to four decimals, thus, even without showing a graphical comparison, it is clear that our modeled solution \eqref{x1} and \eqref{x2}, with $f(t)=e^{-0.02\omega_0t}$, approximate excellently the exact solutions \eqref{x1eg1} and \eqref{x2eg2}.
-To further test the validity, but also to gain insight into the limits of our model, in Fig.\,\ref{xusporedba} we show the modeled solutions \eqref{x1} and \eqref{x2} for $\frac{b}{2m}=0.1\omega_0$, and the corresponding exact solutions \eqref{x1eg} and \eqref{x2eg}.
-We see only a slight mismatch between the modeled and the exact solutions.
-Thus, our model describes well the exact solutions (at least) for $0<\frac{b}{2m}\leq 0.1\omega_0$.
+Of course, the agreement between our modeled and exact solutions will be good only if condition \eqref{uvjet} holds because only then $\omega=\omega_0\sqrt{1-\left(\frac{b}{2m\omega_0}\right)^2}\approx\omega_0$ is valid and the initial phase in \eqref{x1eg} is negligible.
+To quantify the validity of our model, but also to gain insight into its limitations, in Fig.\,\ref{Limits}(a), we show $\omega$ as a function of ratio $\frac{b}{2m}$ and we can see that it starts to significantly deviate from $\omega_0$ at about $\frac{b}{2m}\approx0.1\omega_0$.